 RAMP for Supplement Awardees

 The Research design Analysis Methods Program (RAMP) is a NUCATS program that pairs K scholars with a mentor who has relevant methodologic expertise for individualized training and collaboration.
+More information about RAMP can be found here.
 RAMP mentors receive protected effort for collaboration and mentoring; this effort may be included in the R&D budget of early career investigator diversity supplement applications.
 Junior faculty applying for a diversity supplement who are interested in a RAMP mentor may contact Laura Rasmussen-Torvik, RAMP Program Director, for a one-on-one consultation prior to including in the application.

 - Find examples of funded supplements in the NUCATS Grants Repository